PhonePe/epoch/README.md

   the topology. <br>

 > :warning: **Tasks On Drove**: Today, Drove only supports running tasks that are packaged as docker images.
 So, the
-> task that you want to run on Drove should be packaged as a docker image and pushed to the Docker registry on
+> task that you want to run on Drove should be packaged as a docker image and pushed to a Docker registry.
-> PhonePe. <br>

 > :information_source: **Quartz Cron**: Epoch uses Quartz cron expressions to schedule tasks.
 You can read more about
 > Quartz cron expressions [here](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html)